 Career Development Award

-The purpose of LFA’s Career Development Award is to facilitate the professional development of rheumatology, nephrology, and dermatology fellows, in the U.S. and Canada, interested in lupus research towards a career as an independent clinician-scientist at an academic, medical, or research institution, with a research program having considerable focus on the investigation of basic, clinical, translational, behavioral, or epidemiological lupus research.
+The purpose of Foundation’s Career Development Award is to facilitate the professional development of rheumatology, nephrology and dermatology fellows, in the U.S. and Canada, interested in lupus research towards a career as an independent clinician-scientist at an academic, medical, or research institution.
+The institution must have a research program with considerable focus on the investigation of basic, clinical, translational, behavioral or epidemiological lupus research.

-The Career Development Award provides 1 or 2 annual grant awards in the amount of $70,000 each.
-The funding may be renewable for a second year of an additional $70,000 depending upon progress made.
+The Career Development Award provides one or two annual grant awards in the amount of $70,000 each.
+The funding may be renewable for a second year and an additional $70,000 depending upon progress made.

 Request for Applications

-To learn more about eligibility, how to submit an application, evaluation criteria, please see our 2013 Career Development Award Request for Applications (PDF).
+The Foundation is now accepting applications for the 2016 Career Development Award.
+To learn more about eligibility, how to submit an application, and evaluation criteria, please see our 2016 Career Development Award Request for Applications (RFA).